Aug 09, 2019 – Several immigration programs are available to business, investment and entrepreneur candidates to apply for admission to Canada.

 The Quebec Self-Employed Program targets candidates with two years of applicable experience and a net worth of at least $100,000.

 Read more on the Quebec Self-Employed Program.

-British Columbia’s Provincial Nominee Program has three streams geared to entrepreneurs.
+British Columbia’s Provincial Nominee Program has three streams aimed at entrepreneurs with distinct requirements.

 Read more on the British Columbia Entrepreneur Streams.

 The Saskatchewan Entrepreneur stream is a three-stage process, including, Expression of interest, invitation to submit application, then nomination.